Kyome22/AudioVisualizerKit/README.md

 ## Usage

 1. Get the URL of the music file.
-2. Use `AudioAnalyzer` to play music and get magnitudes and rms.
+2. Use `AudioAnalyzer` to play music and get magnitudes and RMS.
    - You can specify the FFT size.
    - You can specify a window function (hann or hamming or blackman).
 3. Use `AmplitudeSpectrumView` to draw the audio visualizer.
    - You can select the shape type (straight or ring).
    - You can specify the drawing range.
-   - Pass rms to enable color linked to sound intensity.
+   - Pass RMS to enable color linked to sound intensity.

 ```swift
 import AudioVisualizerKit